License Plates & Placards in WashingtonCompare Car Insurance Quotes in 3 Steps

-Most of Washington's special plates cost $40 initially and $30 for annual renewal.
+Most of Washington's special plates cost $45 initially.
 A portion of the price goes to the organization or cause featured on the plate.

 Personalized plates, also known as vanity plates, can be issued for most vehicles in Washington.
-They must have between one and seven characters, including letters, hyphens, and spaces.
-Personalized motorcycle and trailer plates can have up to six characters.
+They must have between 1 and 7 characters, including letters, hyphens, and spaces.
+Personalized motorcycle and trailer plates can have up to 6 characters.
 The Washington DOL provides a handy personalized plate search tool online so you can check to see if your choice is available.

 Personalized plates in Washington support the state's Wildlife Diversity Program.
-They cost $47.75 at the time of purchase and $30 with each renewal.
+Fees will vary.

 For both special plates and personalized plates, you can find specific application instructions, forms, and fees on the Web page of the plate you're interested in.
 You may submit your application by mail or in person to a Vehicle Licensing Office.

 Washington offers two types of plates specifically for older vehicles.

 Horseless carriage plates are for vehicles that are at least 40 years old.
 While the vehicle must be capable of being driven on a highway, it must primarily be used for antique exhibitions, parades, and related activities.

 The plate must stay with the vehicle, and cannot be used for other vehicles.